 To help further companies’ CSR (corporate social responsibility) initiatives, and to bridge the gap between companies, NGOs and social enterprises, CSR Innovation Week at Suzhou Industrial Park held its CSR Learning Day at Xi’an Jiaotong-Liverpool University (XJTLU) on April 10th.

 The one-day workshop was held by Business Ecology Magazine, and was co-organised by the International Business School Suzhou (IBSS) at XJTLU, Suzhou Industrial Park (SIP)-CSRA, and Konrad-Adenauer-Stiftuing.
-Experts from Mainland China, Hong Kong and Taiwan and practitioners who work in the field of CSR and social entrepreneurship attended the workshop.
+Experts from the Chinese mainland, Hong Kong and Taiwan and practitioners who work in the field of CSR and social entrepreneurship attended the workshop.

 Different from traditional learning forms such as lectures, this workshop combined lecture, case studies, group discussions and expert comments to provide an all-round study of the topic.
 This event also attracted over 90 delegates from the government, foundations, enterprises, NGO, media and many members from the social public.
 The meeting of various interested parties made the discussion more thorough and fruitful.